blossom/task-queue-dart/README.md

 # Task Queue

-A queue to schedule task to run in sequence always waiting for the previous task to be completed.
+A queue to schedule tasks to run in sequence always waiting for the previous task to be completed.

 ## Example